-In most SQL databases, if you have a UNIQUE constraint on a table and you try to do an UPDATE or INSERT that violates the constraint, the database will abort the operation in progress, back out any prior changes associated with the same UPDATE or INSERT statement, and return an error.
+In most SQL databases, if you have a UNIQUE, NOT NULL, or CHECK constraint on a table and you try to do an UPDATE or INSERT that violates the constraint, the database will abort the operation in progress, back out any prior changes associated with the same UPDATE or INSERT statement, and return an error.
 This is the default behavior of SQLite, though SQLite also allows one to define alternative ways for dealing with constraint violations.
 This article describes those alternatives and how to use them.

 SQLite defines five constraint conflict resolution algorithms as follows:

 When a constraint violation occurs, an immediate ROLLBACK occurs, thus ending the current transaction, and the command aborts with a return code of SQLITE_CONSTRAINT.
 If no transaction is active (other than the implied transaction that is created on every command) then this algorithm works the same as ABORT.